 - How We Help

-While the entertainment industry has changed a lot over the years, a few things have not: Today’s service men and women still long for family, home and country and they are still cheered and inspired when their personal heroes volunteer their own time to do a USO Entertainment Tour.
-Seeing your favorite comedian, band or athlete helps our troops and families stay connected to family, home and country – no matter where they are.
-USO Entertainment supports America’s service members and their families by keeping them connected to the people, places and things they love.
+While the entertainment industry has changed a lot over the years, a few things have not: today’s servicemen and women still long for family, home and country and they are uplifted and inspired when their personal heroes volunteer time to participate on a USO Entertainment Tour.
+Whether it’s sitting down to share a meal or interacting with service members amid base activities, USO Entertainment Tours provide an unmatched experience of bringing a touch of home to troops and their families around the globe.